Scarecrow1965/EncodeAIBootcamp/README.md

 - First homewok was to create a ChefGPT model.
 It is located in the directory aptly named as such
 - Second homework was to create an AI Joke generator.
 Again, the directory is aptly named as such.
+- Third program was to create a story telling app.
+Again, the dfirectory is apty named as such